domfarolino/algorithms/src/datastructures/Vector/README.md

 `max(1, int inCapacity)` so we can guarantee that we'll be able to double the size of our internal array when capacity is met.
 The `max` check ensures that the capacity will never be 0 or negative.

+<a name="copy-constructor"></a>
+### `Vector<T>::Vector(const Vector<int>& right);`

+The copy constructor allows support for deep copying when code like `Vector<int> vec = alreadyExistingVector;`.
+Similarly to a regular constructor, the copy constructor is generated for you by the compiler unless you explicitly include one.
+The one generated for you performs shallow copying of internal member variables from one instance to another.
+Sometimes this is good enough, but when your internal member variables are pointers pointing to dynamically allocated memory, often you'll want to take extra steps to ensure that the memory is re-allocated (and its contents copied) for each new instance that is initialized.

 <a name="size"></a>
 ### `int Vector<T>::size() const;`